meilisearch/documentation/guides/main_concepts/relevancy.md

 A custom rule allows you to create an ascending or descending sorting rule on a given attribute.

-To add your own ranking rule, you have to communicate either `asc` for ascending order or `dsc` for descending order followed by the field name in brackets.
+To add your own ranking rule, you have to communicate either `asc` for ascending order or `desc` for descending order followed by the field name in brackets.

 - To apply an **ascending sorting** (results sorted by increasing value of the attribute): `asc(attribute_name)`

-- To apply a **descending sorting** (results sorted by decreasing value of the attribute): `dsc(attribute_name)`
+- To apply a **descending sorting** (results sorted by decreasing value of the attribute): `desc(attribute_name)`

 Add this rule to the existing list of ranking rules using the [settings route](/references/ranking_rules.md#update-ranking-rules).